cyberbotics/webots/docs/blog/Webots-2022-a-release.md

 ## Improving user interface

-We made several improvement to enhance the user experience:
+Several improvement enhanced the user experience:

-  - Rotating objects directly in the scene is now easier than ever.
+  - Rotating objects directly in the scene is now easier than before.
-  - The zooming speed have been adjusted to make the navigation more pleasant.
+  - The zooming speed has been adjusted to make the navigation more pleasant.
-  - We added a warning when attempting to add a node to an already started simulation.
+  - Webots now displays a warning when a user attempts to add a node in an already started simulation.

 ---